jocelynhawk/ISI/README.md

 ISI
 ========

 ISI processes data for a research project assessing the effects of enzymatic injection on ligament elongation.
-"20221209 Data" contains 3D position data of markers adhered to the transverse carpal ligament of a cadaveric hand.
-This project calculates mean percent elongation for injection and control groups depending on pressure level and location (distal, middle, proximal).
+This project calculates percent elongation for injection and control groups depending on pressure level (10-210mmHg) and location (distal, middle, proximal), and performs statistical analyses.

 Features
 --------